Booking flights online using desktop computer

 Computerized Reservation Systems (CRS), like Alaska’s Alktrax and Delta’s Deltamatic, operate similarly to GDS but are predominantly utilized by individual airlines to manage reservations.
 These systems store vital flight schedules, availability details, and pricing information, allowing airlines to efficiently manage all aspects of reservations and bookings.
 By leveraging these systems, airlines can effectively handle the complexities associated with reservation management.

 The integration of GDS and CRS plays a fundamental role in streamlining the entire booking process for travel agencies.
-Utilizing these systems allows them to access comprehensive data swiftly, compare different options efficiently, and ensure seamless reservation management for their clients.
+Utilizing these systems allows them to access comprehensive data swiftly, compare different options efficiently, and ensure seamless client reservation management.

-For instance, when a travel agent needs to find the best flight for a specific route, they can use a GDS to quickly pull up various options from multiple airlines.
-This not only saves time but also allows them to offer their customers the most competitive fares available at any given time.
+For instance, when a travel agent needs to find the best flight for a specific route, they can use a GDS to quickly pull up various airline options.
+This saves time and allows them to offer their customers the most competitive fares available at any time.

-These crucial systems form the backbone of modern airline reservation processes, ensuring that travel agents have access to the most accurate and up-to-date information while empowering airlines to efficiently manage their operations.
+These crucial systems form the backbone of modern airline reservation processes, ensuring that travel agents can access the most accurate and up-to-date information while empowering airlines to manage their operations efficiently.

-Now that we’ve uncovered the technology that powers airline reservations behind the scenes, let’s take a closer look at the process of verifying and confirming flights.
+Now that we’ve uncovered the technology that powers airline reservations behind the scenes let’s take a closer look at verifying and confirming flights.

 Verifying and Confirming Flights: Behind the Scenes